kaixih/kaixih.github.io/_posts/2021-02-15-sparse-reorder.md

 convention, all sparse operations preserve the canonical ordering of the non-zeros along increasing dimension number.
 However, the ordering might be violated if we manually manipulate the non-zero entries, e.g., appending a new index and a new value to `indices` and `values` respectively.
-Therefore, we can call the `tf.sparse.reorder()` to explicitly enforce the ordering.
+Therefore, we need to call the `tf.sparse.reorder()` to explicitly enforce the ordering.
 While digging into the implementation of this API, I found it very enlightening how to sort the matrix of indices and corresponding values by using existing library sort